Action Verbs

 else:

-report_error(["dontKnowActor", x_who_binding.variable.name])
+context.report_error(["dontKnowActor", x_who_binding.variable.name])

-yield from combinatorial_style_predication_1(state, x_who_binding, bound_variable, unbound_variable)
+yield from combinatorial_style_predication_1(context, state, x_who_binding, bound_variable, unbound_variable)

-To find out what pronoun is being referred to be x, we use a special variable binding that Perplexity puts in state called: tree.
-This is not an MRS concept or feature, it is just a convenient place to keep the tree for predications that need to inspect it.
+To find out what pronoun is being referred to by x, we use a special variable binding that Perplexity puts in state called: tree.
+This is not an MRS concept or feature, it is just a convenient place to keep the fully-resolved MRS tree for predications that need to inspect it.
 The variables in the tree and their properties are accessed like a tree of dictionaries as shown above.

 The 2nd person pronoun “you” will always refer to “the computer” so we represent it as a string “computer”.
 That is enough for this simple example.